I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_storage_diagnostic_data.md

      if the request is successful, it should be filled with returned buffer size of <i>DiagnosticDataBuffer</i>;
      it should be cleared to zero for other cases.

+`Reserved`

+Reserved for future use.

 `DiagnosticDataBuffer`

 Specifies the Diagnostic data buffer.

-`ProviderId`

-Specifies the GUID of a diagnostic data provider.

-`Reserved`

-Reserved for future use.

-`Size`

-Specifies the whole size of the structure and the associated data buffer.

-`Version`

-Version of this structure.

 ## Requirements